Ibuprofen 200mg and Codeine phosphate hemihydrate 12.8mg

 and spinal cord to relieve pain.

-NUROFEN PLUS provides temporary relief of strong pain and/or inflammation associated
+NUROFEN PLUS provides temporary relief of acute moderate pain and inflammation in

 After taking codeine, the body changes codeine into the active morphine by a special